In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 What is the best way to sign a PDF on Mac?

 The best way to sign a PDF on a Mac will depend on multiple factors, like who else is signing, how many documents need signing, and so on.
-However, using a professional platform like Signaturely can significantly simplify the process for everyone involved.
+However, a professional platform like Signaturely can significantly simplify the process for everyone involved.

 What is the easiest way?

 The easiest way to sign a document online is by using electronic software like Signaturely, which can easily adapt documents and guide the signees step by step.
+You can also sign Word documents on Mac, as explained here.

 Which way is the cheapest?